The FACE Transport Services Segment (TSS): Where Data Blossoms

 August 23, 2022

-Part 4 of the Military Avionics series
+Part 4 of the RTI Military Avionics Blog Series

 In previous blog posts in this series, I have discussed the powerful avionics industry standards that drive size, weight and power (SWaP) efficiencies in digital avionics systems.
 In addition, I discussed the use of the proven RTCA DO-178C safety standard that accelerates the safety certification of military and commercial avionics systems.
 I have also introduced The Open Group Future Airborne Capability Environment™ (FACE) Technical Standard and Business Approach that drives modularity, portability and interoperability in next-generation military avionics programs, and how this standard can leverage the RTCA DO-297 standard, “Integrated Modular Avionics (IMA) Development Guidance and Certification Considerations,” that defines three supplier roles that contribute hardware and software on a shared ARINC 653 compute platform.